McCloudS/subgen/README.md

 # How do I set it up?

 You need a working Tautulli installation linked to your Plex.
 Can it be run without Docker?
 Yes.
-See below.
+[See below](https://github.com/McCloudS/subgen/blob/main/README.md#running-without-docker)

 Create the webhooks in Tautulli with the following settings: